axibase/atsd-jdbc/tracing.md

 ![](images/gateway-config.png)

-If the log file gets populated when you test ODBC connection using ODBC Data Sources tool but logging doesn't work in the the application using this connection, check that the user has permissions to write into this file.
+If the log file gets populated when you test ODBC connection using the ODBC Data Sources tool but does not work in the application using this connection, check that the user has permissions to write into this file.